Philadelphia Alimony Lawyer

 When Do Courts Award Alimony?

 During initial consultations with clients, questions often arise concerning alimony.
 Many people think alimony is a given and that the higher income spouse will have to make payments to the lower income spouse after the divorce.
 In Pennsylvania, however, courts only award alimony if it is necessary, i.e. the distribution of the couple’s marital property did not adequately provide for the lower income spouse.
 In determining whether to award alimony, courts consider a variety of factors, including the spouses’ incomes, standards of living, and the duration of the marriage.
 Usually a court is less likely to award alimony for marriages that only lasted a short time.Those are the basics about alimony, APL, and spousal support.
-The divorce attorney at Petrelli Previtera are happy to discuss these topics with you in greater detail and in the context of your unique situation.
+The divorce attorneys at Petrelli Previtera are happy to discuss these topics with you in greater detail and in the context of your unique situation.
 Alimony and support can be daunting, but we are here to guide you through this sometimes contentious area of divorce.

 How Is the Appropriate Levels of Support Determined?